November, 21 2020

 Mr. Tinh is a friend of the poor and marginalized.
 He joined the Life Protection Group, Human Development Fund, and the Catholic Communications in the Vinh Diocese.

-by reason of Tinh’s praiseworthy activities, the Communist security apparatus has harassed and hampered him no less than 100 times by inviting him to “work” with the authorities, or going to his school to investigate and intimidate him.
-The harassments also included house watch, cutting off of electricity and water, detention, and beatings...
+Because of Tinh’s praiseworthy activities, the Communist security apparatus has harassed and hampered him no less than 100 times by inviting him to “work” with the authorities or going to his school to investigate and intimidate him.
+The harassment also included house watch, cutting off of electricity and water, detention, and beatings.

 Finally, on May 29, 2019, teacher Nguyen Nang Tinh was kidnapped by the Vietnamese police while traveling with his two young children.
-On November 5, 2019, the People's Court of Nghe An Province sentenced him to 11 years in prison and 5 years of house arrest for “violating the people's administration and socialist regime for the purpose of opposing the Socialist Republic of Vietnam, defaming the Party and State leaders, inciting protests against the government, posting documents with fabricated contents, causing confusion among people, and providing fabricated information to cause conflicts between the people and public agencies ...”
+On November 5, 2019, the People’s Court of Nghe An Province sentenced him to 11 years in prison and five years of house arrest for “violating the people’s administration and socialist regime to oppose the Socialist Republic of Vietnam, defaming the Party and State leaders, inciting protests against the government, posting documents with fabricated contents, causing confusion among people, and providing fabricated information to cause conflicts between the people and public agencies ...”

-“No matter how high the sentence is, be it 10 years, 20 years, even the death penalty, I won't change my mind.”
+“No matter how high the sentence is, be it ten years, 20 years, even the death penalty, I won’t change my mind.”